Preamble / required packages

 - We either need more data, better data (sample rarer states), or a better model

-Let's look at the learned coupling matrix¶
+Let's look at the learned coupling matrix, which corresponds to the weights of our fitted model¶

 ## Because we flattened the data, we need to reshape the coefficients to get the couplings